abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         * a **LocalSearchOperator** used to explore the neighborhood of the current solution.
 You can combine several ``LocalSearchOperator``\s into one ``LocalSearchOperator``;

-        * a **DecisionBuilder** to instantiate unbound variables once an (incomplete) candidate solution has been defined by the ``LocalSearchOperator``;
+        * a *complementary* **DecisionBuilder** to instantiate unbound variables once an (incomplete) candidate solution has been defined by the ``LocalSearchOperator``.
+It will also complete the initial ``Assignment`` or the solution provided by the initial ``DecisionBuilder``.;

         * a **Searchlimit** specifying stopping criteria each time we start searching a new neighborhood;

-        * an ``std::vector`` of **LocalSearchFilter**\s used to speed up the search by pruning unfeasible candidate solutions: instead of letting the solver find out if a candidate solution is feasible or not, you can help it by bypassing its checking mechanism and tell it right away if a candidate solution is not feasible.
+        * an ``std::vector`` of **LocalSearchFilter**\s used to speed up the search by pruning unfeasible (or undesirable) candidate solutions: instead of letting the solver find out if a candidate solution is feasible or not, you can help it by bypassing its checking mechanism and tell it right away if a candidate solution is not feasible.